 Food and cooking

 Lastly, you’ll need to think about both food and how you’ll be cooking it at your campsite.
-Do yourself a favor and look up camp friendly foods that you can pack, especially non-perishables so you’re not concerned about any foods spoiling.
+Do yourself a favor and look up camp-friendly foods that you can pack, especially non-perishables so you’re not concerned about any foods spoiling.

-As with every other section, there is a big emphasis on that phrase “as needed.”
+As with every other section, there is a big emphasis on the phrase “as needed.”
 If you find that you don’t find yourself knowing exactly what you’ll use your equipment for, then you might not need it.
 That’s okay!
 You just don’t want to be carrying it around if that’s the case because it’s just extra work for you.